Karen Tang is a CERTIFIED FINANCIAL PLANNER™ and an Associate Estate Planning Practitioner AEPP®.

 9. Creating your unique action plan

-10. Comparing products most suitable to your needs
+10. Recommending suitable solutions for your needs

 11. Generating your wealth report